Selection Algorithms with Small Groups: Introduction

 Randomly choosing the pivots yields a well-known randomized algorithm with expected linear running time (see \eg,~\cite[Ch.~9.2]{CLR+09},~\cite[Ch.~13.5]{KT06}, or~\cite[Ch.~3.4]{MU05}), however its worst case running time is quadratic in $n$.

 The first deterministic linear time selection algorithm \select (called \textsc{pick} by the authors), in fact a theoretical breakthrough at the time, was introduced by Blum~\etal~\cite{BFP+73}.
 By using the median of medians of small (constant size) disjoint groups of $A$, good pivots that guarantee reducing the size of the problem by a constant fraction can be chosen with low costs.
 The authors~\cite[page~451, proof of Theorem~1]{BFP+73} required the group size to be at least $5$ for the \select algorithm to run in linear time.
-It has been largely perpetuated in the literature the idea that \select with groups of $3$ or $4$ does not run in linear time.
-Even an exercise of the book by Cormen~\etal~\cite[page~223, exercise~{9.3-1}]{CLR+09} asks the readers to argue that ``\select does not run in linear time if groups of $3$ are used''.
+It has been perpetuated in the literature the idea that \select with groups of $3$ or $4$ does not run in linear time: an exercise of the book by Cormen~\etal~\cite[page~223, exercise~{9.3-1}]{CLR+09} asks the readers to argue that ``\select does not run in linear time if groups of $3$ are used''.

-We first point out that the argument used in the solution to this exercise~\cite[page~23]{CLL09} is invalid failing to provide an input sequence with one third of the elements being discarded in each recursive call in both the current sequence and its sequence of medians; the difficulty (and the flaw in the argument) lies in the fact that these two sequences are not disjoint thus cannot be constructed or controlled independently.
+We first point out that the argument for the $\Omega(n \log{n})$ lower bound in the solution to this exercise~\cite[page~23]{CLL09} is incomplete by failing to provide an input sequence with one third of the elements being discarded in each recursive call in both the current sequence and its sequence of medians; the difficulty in completing the argument lies in the fact that these two sequences are not disjoint thus cannot be constructed or controlled independently.
 The question whether the original \select algorithm runs in linear time with groups of $3$ remains open at the time of this writing.

-Further, we show that this restriction on the group size is unnecessary, namely that group sizes 3 or 4 can be used to obtain a deterministic linear time algorithm for the selection problem.
+Further, we show that this restriction on the group size is unnecessary, namely that group sizes smaller than $5$ can be used by a linear time deterministic algorithm for the selection problem.
 Since selecting the median in smaller groups is easier to implement and requires fewer comparisons (\eg, $3$ comparisons for group size $3$ versus $6$ comparisons for group size $5$), it is attractive to have linear time selection algorithms that use smaller groups.
-Our main result concerning selection with small group size is summarized in the following theorem. \begin{theorem} There exist suitable variants of \select with groups of $3$ and $4$ running in $O(n)$ time. \end{theorem}
+Our main result concerning selection with small group size is summarized in the following theorem. \begin{theorem} There exist suitable variants of \select with groups of $2$, $3$, and $4$ running in $O(n)$ time. \end{theorem}